top of page

 Find the principles of Intuitive Eating here: https://www.intuitiveeating.org/10-principles-of-intuitive-eating

-How does intuitive eating work?
+How does Intuitive Eating work?

-• Feel less out of control, stressed and overwhelmed about food
+• Feel less overwhelmed about food

-Children & Weight
+Children & young teens

 Nourish & Thrive dietitians are very sensitive to the impact of weight and body-related conversations on children, especially when they are connected with food.
 Our perspectives and practices are informed by: